 There are different child employment laws which apply to other types of businesses.
 Visit the When children can work page for more information.

-Following the education component of the campaign, selected businesses will be audited by industrial inspectors from Private Sector Labour Relations to ensure that children are not being employed or otherwise engaged in breach of the Children and Community Services Act.
-If breaches are identified, Private Sector Labour Relations may initiate prosecution action in the Industrial Magistrates Court.
+Following the education component of the campaign in September 2018, selected businesses are now being audited by industrial inspectors from Private Sector Labour Relations to ensure that children are not being employed or otherwise engaged in breach of the CCS Act.
+For the audit, records will need to be provided, that will then be examined by industrial inspectors.

 Frequently asked questions

 No. It is lawful to employ children of any age who are family members or other relatives of the owner of the horse riding school or equestrian centre.

 - A family business means a business, trade or occupation carried on by a parent or other relative of the child.

 - A parent is a person who had responsibility for the long-term or the day-to-day care, welfare and development of the child.